-Connect the Dots – Social Gatherings for Freelance Creatives
+Connect the Dots – Social networking for Freelance Creatives

 Author: Lyndsey Yates

 Networking is important for freelancers, but I’ve never met any creatives who like the formality of traditional business networking.
-There’s something about walking into a room full of suits and the prospect of doing a 30 second pitch around a table of strangers, all hungry for business, that makes my skin crawl.
+There’s something about walking into a room full of suits and the prospect of doing a 30 second pitch around a table of strangers that makes my skin crawl.
+All that hunger for business, almost salivating at the idea of gaining another lead.
 Networking shouldn’t just be about pitching your business and selling your services (although I admit, it is a part of it).
-It should also be about making connections, finding out what’s happening in your sector, hearing people’s stories and helping each other out.
+It should also be about making connections and finding out what’s happening in your sector.
+It’s about hearing people’s stories and helping each other out.
 I like to do business with people that I like, not robotic sales people who show no interest in a genuine conversation.

 Running a collective, I see the importance in freelancers staying connected.
 After looking for a networking event specifically for freelancers in Liverpool, and not finding anything, I decided to set up my own.
 I called it Connect the Dots, and begun organising monthly events.
 Each event is held at a local independent venue (different each time), with no agenda other than simply meeting up and having a chat.
 No pitching, no speakers, no theme of the month, no pressure.
 It’s great for freelancers to get away from their desks for a while and mix with the outside world, in an environment with people who understand the pressures we all face.
 People actually turn up too, so I consider that a success 😄